 a.
 Average Seasonal Patterns

-Initial results from this study are in agreement with past tornado climatologies (e.g. Brooks et al. 2003, referred hereafter as BDK03; Verbout et al. 2006) that indicate a general increase in tornado occurrence in outbreaks from winter into early spring.
-9746 tornadoes occurred in the 717 January through April tornado outbreaks (i.e., days with 6 or more tornadoes in a 24 hour period across the CONUS east of the Rocky Mountains).
+Initial results from this study are in agreement with past tornado climatologies (e.g. Pautz 1969; Galway 1977; Brooks et al. 2003, referred hereafter as BDK03; Verbout et al. 2006) that indicate a general increase in tornado occurrence in outbreaks from winter into early spring.
 In a few of the analyses in this chapter, the occurrence date of each of these outbreaks was categorized into seven overlapping ~30 day periods defined for this study in Table 3.1 and these overlapping periods are used extensively in creation of the climatology.